2 Minute read

 Make sure you do have margins so you can keep all of your important content within the edge of your design.

 That would mean adding a few extra millimeters from your bleed to insure your Business card looks good and tidy.
-Using a minimalistic and simple design of your card can usually attract more people and look a lot more professional.
+Using a minimalistic and simple design for your card can usually attract more people and look a lot more professional.

 Using hierarchy is crucial when designing a Business card so you can have important titles standing out.